 20. Take a ride on a steam train

-A ride on board the Gloucestershire Warwickshire Steam Railway is a trip back in time to the golden age of rail travel.
-This volunteer-run rail route runs through the Cotswold Hills, with vintage carriages hauled by an original steam locomotive – the sounds and smells on board transport you back to the days when train travel was a lot more glamorous.
+A ride on board the Gloucestershire–Warwickshire Steam Railway is a journey back in time to the golden age of rail travel.
+This volunteer-run rail route runs from Cheltenham to Broadway through the Cotswold Hills, with vintage carriages hauled by an original steam locomotive – the sounds and smells on board transport you to the days when train travel was a lot more glamorous.

 21. Have a vintage Christmas at Holst Victorian House

-Take a trip back in time to Christmas past at Holst Victorian House in Cheltenham.
+Take a trip back in time to Christmas past with a series of festive events at Holst Victorian House in Cheltenham.
 This museum recreates life in the Victorian era at the birthplace of composer Gustav Holst.
-This winter there’s a series of festive events, including a Victorian Christmas Day (11 December), Christmas music played on Holst’s piano (14 December) and a candlelit tour and carols (22 December).
+This Christmas there’s a Victorian Christmas Day (9 December 2023), talk and recital of In the Bleak Midwinter (11 December) and a candlelit museum tour (21 December).

 22. Experience a country house Christmas